-{\it Crash Analysis.} A crash in the simulation is defined as an event that the drone touches traffic agents, the bridges, the terrain, or the waterbody.
-The simulation can sense types of objects the drone crash into and track crash events. $X_{h,i}$ is a binary variable indicating if the drone in frame $i$ touches a human in the traffic. $X_{v,i}$ is another binary variable indicating if the drone crashes into a vehicle in the traffic. $X_{o,i}$ is a categorical variable indicating if the drone touches any other objects.
+A crash in the simulation is defined as an event that the drone touches traffic agents, the bridges, the terrain, or the waterbody.
+The simulation can sense the type of an object the drone crashes into and track timings of crash events. $X_{h,i}$ is a binary variable indicating if the drone in frame $i$ touches a human in the traffic. $X_{v,i}$ is another binary variable indicating if the drone crashes into a vehicle in the traffic. $X_{o,i}$ is a categorical variable indicating if the drone touches any other objects.
 A crash event may last for multiple frames.
-Therefore, whenever $X_{h,i}$ turns from ``false" to ``true", the simulation identifies the occurrence of a crash into a human, indicated by a binary variable $X_h$:
+Therefore, whenever $X_{h,i}$ turns from zero to one, the simulation identifies the occurrence of a crash into a human, indicated by a binary variable $X_h$:

-and another binary variable $X_v$ indicates if a crash into a vehicle happens:
+and another binary variable $X_v$ indicates if a crash into a vehicle happened:

 Crashing into other objects will not terminate the study.
 At the end, the total number of crashes into other objects will be